seanbrindley17/milestone-project-3-mk2/README.md

 There are several things I'd like to have added for further functionality but I either couldn't do it or decided against for complexity's sake.

+* For registering and logging in I have specified the the user use a username.
+If this were an actual website being deployed for it's purpose I would have made it so that email would be instead of username but for the sake of the project I thought it would be easier for test purposes and marking purposes too.

 * I have only included the 4 main swimming strokes for individual events.
 I have forgone the ability to add Individual Medley times for now.
     * Futhermore I would add an option to show whether the time was a split time in a relay.
 About half of my lifetime timed swims have probably come in relays so it would allow me to add much more data.
 But I wasn't sure how to impliment this.